Suhird/VimSettings/README.md

 # VimSettings
-This repo has my neovim config file
+This repo has my vim/neovim config file